-Selling your property before buying another means that you’ll have cash in the bank once you find a property you want.
-If you also have a pre-approved mortgage then you’ll be in an even stronger position when it comes to buying.
+Selling your property quickly before buying another means that you’ll have cash in the bank once you find a property you want.
+If you also have a pre-approved house repayments then you’ll be in an even stronger position when it comes to buying.
 Because you’re not in a chain, you’ll be more desirable to a seller who may be wanting to complete quickly.

 If you’re selling your property before buying a new one, you won’t need a quick sale, therefore you can wait for the right price.
 The same can be said for when you are ready to buy – house prices may have dropped, meaning you’ll get a better deal on your next house.
 You can also try to slow down the selling process by agreeing a specific period of time you’re happy to wait before agreeing an offer and, then again, before exchanging and completion.

 Having said all of that, we should also mention the potential down-sides of selling before you buy.
 There’s a chance you will have to rent until the right onward property comes along and this can be expensive.
 It would be much more cost-effective if you could stay with relatives or friends until you’re ready to buy, but make sure you give yourself (and them!) a realistic timescale for this so it doesn’t affect your relationship.